sparkfun/phant-arduino/README.md

 # phant-arduino

 The goal of this library is to provide a simple interface for logging data to phant.
-It will eventually take any data type, convert it to a `String`, and build a url.
+It should take any data type, convert it to a `String`, and build a url.
 This library will not handle interaction with WiFi or ethernet shields, it's only purpose is to make it easier for users to build phant compatible requests without worrying about data types and string concatenation.